gatsbyjs/gatsby/docs/docs/running-a-gatsby-preview-server.md

 - Run `gatsby develop` on a Node.js host like [Heroku](/docs/deploying-to-heroku/) with the [ENABLE_GATSBY_REFRESH_ENDPOINT environment variable](/docs/environment-variables/#reserved-environment-variables) enabled.
 This will configure the develop server to re-source data when it receives a `POST` request to `/__refresh`.
 - Then setup your CMS to ping this URL on the preview server whenever content is changed.
+- if you want to show a restarting screen when the refresh endpoint is hit until it finishes refreshing add the [ENABLE_GATSBY_RESTARTING_SCREEN_ON_REFRESH environment variable](/docs/environment-variables/#reserved-environment-variables)

 ## Using Gatsby Cloud Preview